Snacking: How to control cravings?

 Ways to control your food cravings

-2. Get rid of junk food – don’t buy it, don’t store it in your cabinets.
+2. Eliminate junk food from your home.
+Avoid buying and storing unhealthy snacks in your cabinets.
 If possible, ask your loved ones to keep their snacks away from you as well.

 Take a quiz